BerndiVader/MythicMobsQuestsModule/readme.md

               name: Kill MythicMobs Objective
               count: 10
               data:
-                Mob Level: '0'
-                Mob Faction: ANY
-                Internal Mobnames: ANY
                 Notifier enabled: 'true'
                 Notifier msg: Killed %c% out of %s% Objective Name: Kill 10 of any MythicMob
 ```

 ##### Configuration Notes

-You **must** include **Mob Level, Internal Mobnames, and Objective Name,** or the module will not work.
-The other options can be omitted.

 If you want the player to see a notification message tracking their progress, set **Notifier enabled** to true and use **Notifier msg** to customize the message.
 You can use **%s%** and **%c%** as placeholder for whole amount and actual count.